-Benefit Description You pay Foot care (cont.)
-High Option Treatment of weak, strained or flat feet or bunions or spurs; and of any instability, imbalance or subluxation of the foot (unless the treatment is by open cutting surgery) All charges Orthopedic and prosthetic devices High Option Artificial limbs and eyes; \$15 per office visit Stump hose Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy • Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome. • Speech generating device (electro larynx - electronic speech aid also known as an artificial larynx).
+Benefit Description You pay Orthopedic and prosthetic devices High Option Artificial limbs and eyes; \$15 per office visit Stump hose 20% of charges after you pay the calendar year deductible. \$100 deductible per member per calendar year with a maximum of \$300 for Family (no further deductible for family members after three deductibles have been satisfied) Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome. • Speech generating device (electro larynx - electronic speech aid also known as an artificial larynx).
 Implanted hearing-related devices, such as cochlear implants Internal prosthetic devices, such as artificial joints, pacemakers, and surgically implanted breast implant following mastectomy.
 Note: For information on the professional charges for the surgery to insert an implant, see Section 5(b) Surgical procedures.
-For information on the hospital and/ or ambulatory surgery center benefits, see Section 5(c) Services provided by a hospital or other facility, and ambulance services.
+For information on the hospital and/or ambulatory surgery center benefits, see Section 5(c) Services provided by a hospital or other facility, and ambulance services.
 Not covered: All charges Orthopedic and corrective shoes, arch supports, foot orthotics, heel pads and heel cups • Lumbosacral supports Corsets, trusses, elastic stockings, support hose, and other supportive devices • Replacement of an otherwise covered prostheses before (1) any evidence of a manufacturing defect is known or (2) normal wear and tear with proper use for which either condition causes the prior prostheses to become unusable for its intended purpose.
 External hearing aids Durable medical equipment (DME) High Option We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
-Covered items include: 20% of charges after you pay the calendar year deductible. • Oxygen \$100 deductible per member per calendar Dialysis equipment year with a maximum of \$300 for Family Hospital beds (no further deductible for family members after three deductibles have been satisfied). • Wheelchairs after timee deductiones have been satisfied). • Crutches • Walkers Blood glucose monitors
+Covered items include: 20% of charges after you pay the calendar year deductible • Oxygen \$100 deductible per member per calendar year with a maximum of \$300 for Family (no further deductible for family members after three deductibles have been satisfied) Dialysis equipment Hospital beds Wheelchairs • Crutches • Walkers Blood glucose monitors Insulin pumps Note: Call our Medical Management Department at 312 423-4200 ext.
+3231 as soon as your Plan physician prescribes this equipment.
+We will arrange with a health care provider to rent or sell you durable medical equipment at discounted rates and will tell you more about this service when you call.
+Not covered: All charges Motorized wheelchairs.